Particular/Webinar.SignalR/README.md

 ## Configuration

-### Sample Solution

-Configure the `CloudService` project as the startup project and configre the project to run the full Azure Emulator (requires elevation) so that multiple instances of the front-end and back-end projects can be run in a lod balanced environment.

 ### RabbitMQ connection string

-RabbitMQ connection string can be set using `Backend.RabbitMqConnectionString.Value` property in the `Shared` project.
+RabbitMQ connection string can be configured by setting the `Value` property of the `Backend.RabbitMqConnectionString` class in the `Shared` project.

-### Redis connection data
+### Redis connection parameters

-Redis connection data such as server address, port, and password can be set setting appropriate properties of the `Frontend.Config.RedisConnectionData` class in the `Frontend` project.
+Redis connection parameters such as server address, port, and password can be configured by setting relevant properties of the `Frontend.Config.RedisConnectionData` class in the `Frontend` project.

-If Redis is run locally with no security configured simply set the `Password` value to an empty string.
+When running Redis locally with no password required, the `Password` property should be set to an empty string.

+### Azure Cloud Services configuration

+In order to run the sample code locally using Azure Compute Emulator, set the `CloudService` project as the startup project and configure it to run using the full emulator.
+This allows multiple instances of the frontend Web app and the backend service to execute in a load balanced environment (as opposed to the express emulator which is limited to a single instance).
+Full emulator requires Visual Studio to run with elevated privileges.